 Overall, altruism and indirect reciprocity have high explanatory power over pay-it-forward behavior, and can explain why chains of generosity propagate once started.
-However, our subjects were not motivated to give more based on the knowledge that their generosity will be paid forward.
+However, our subjects were not motivated to give more based on the possibility that their generosity would be paid forward.
 Our experimental evidence suggests that chains of generosity are difficult to start.

 Our contributions are threefold.
 First, we introduce a simple, novel experiment that establishes the role of indirect reciprocity motives in pay-it-forward behavior while controlling for alternative explanations.
 Many prior papers fail to determine if reciprocity intentions truly motivate pay-it-forward behavior, since they cannot rule out the income effect, where the act of receiving a gift itself can make subjects more likely to give through increasing their wealth (Herne et al., 2013; van Apeldoorn and Schram, 2016; Simpson et al., 2018; Mujcic and Leibbrandt, 2018; Attanasi et al., 2019).
 Furthermore, to our knowledge, our paper is the first to experimentally account for relative wealth differences, which could lead to pay-it-forward behavior if subjects exhibit inequity aversion.
-In addition, since subjects participate in our experiment online, without observation or communication from other subjects, we control for social image considerations, which Charness and Rabin (2002), Sobel (2005), and Cox et al. (2008) theoretically argue and Malmendier et al. (2014) experimentally find to be important in reciprocal interactions.
+In addition, subjects participate in our experiment online without observation or communication from other subjects.
+This affords some control over social image considerations, which have been established to be important in reciprocal interactions, both theoretically (Charness and Rabin, 2002; Sobel, 2005; Cox et al., 2008; Battigalli and Dufwenberg, 2022) and empirically (Malmendier et al., 2014).

-Second, most game-theoretic frameworks focus on direct reciprocity between two individuals who directly interact (Rabin, 1993; Dufwenberg and Kirchsteiger, 2004; Falk and Fischbacher, 2006; Seinen and Schram, 2006; Cox et al., 2007; Battigalli and Dufwenberg, 2009; Berger, 2011; Gong and Yang, 2019; Gaudeul et al., 2021), but cooperative communities frequently involve three or more individuals who do not necessarily directly interact.3 To our knowledge, our paper is the first to develop a behavioral game-theoretic framework for the systematic investigation of indirect reciprocity, promoting reciprocal exchange in environments where not all parties directly interact.
+Second, most game-theoretic frameworks focus on direct reciprocity between two individuals who directly interact (Rabin, 1993; Dufwenberg and Kirchsteiger, 2004; Falk and Fischbacher, 2006; Seinen and Schram, 2006; Cox et al., 2007; Battigalli and Dufwenberg, 2009; Berger, 2011; Gong and Yang, 2019; Gaudeul et al., 2021; Battigalli and Dufwenberg, 2022), but cooperative communities frequently involve three or more individuals who do not directly interact.3 To our knowledge, our paper is the first to develop a behavioral game-theoretic framework for the systematic investigation of indirect reciprocity, promoting reciprocal exchange in environments with indirect interaction.
 We find that altruism and reciprocity incentives can explain why kindness begets further kindness.
 By promoting the propagation of generosity, they help sustain chains of giving once started.
 Inequity aversion, however, presents a barrier to starting these chains.
 Our paper has important ramifications for how to foster cultures of cooperation within workplaces, neighborhoods, and communities.